Dehydration, mineral loss, sun glare, and heat exhaustion can all cause heat-induced headaches and migraine.

 - extreme thirst or lack of appetite

-If you don’t have emergency symptoms, but are getting headaches or migraines more than twice a week over a span of three months, schedule an appointment to speak with a doctor.
+If you don’t have emergency symptoms, but are getting headaches or migraine more than twice a week over a span of three months, schedule an appointment to speak with a doctor.

-While more research is needed to understand exactly how heat is connected to headaches and migraines, we do know that dehydration, mineral loss, sun glare, and heat exhaustion can all cause headaches and migraines.
+While more research is needed to understand exactly how heat is connected to headaches and migraine, we do know that dehydration, mineral loss, sun glare, and heat exhaustion can all cause headaches and migraine.